The ancient call of the Earth and the sacred drum

 "When the drum calls you,

-It is the Earth that remembers you.
+It is the Earth remembering you."

 The drum as a spiritual guide and link to nature